Azure/draft/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Draft makes it easier for developers to get started building apps that run on Kubernetes by taking a non-containerized application and generating the Dockerfiles, Kubernetes manifests, Helm charts, Kustomize configuration, and other artifacts associated with a containerized application.
 Draft can also generate a GitHub Action workflow file to quickly build and deploy applications onto any Kubernetes cluster.

+### Commands

-* `draft create` adds the minimum required files for your deployment to the project directory.
+* `draft create` adds the minimum required Dockerfile and manifest files for your deployment to the project directory.
+  * Supported deployment types: Helm, Kustomize, Kubernetes manifest.
 * `draft setup-gh` automates the Github OIDC setup process for your project.
-* `draft generate-workflow` generates a Github workflow for automatic build and deploy to AKS.
+* `draft generate-workflow` generates a Github Action workflow for automatic build and deploy to a Kubernetes cluster.
-* `draft update` automatically updates your application to be internet accessible.
+* `draft update` automatically make your application to be internet accessible.

+Use `draft [command] --help` for more information about a command.

+## Prerequisites
 Draft requires Go version 1.18.x.
 * Go
   ```sh
   go version
   ```

-### Installation
+## Installation

 1. Clone the repo
    ```sh